Moejay10/DFT/README.md

 # Density Functional Theory
-This is the repository for the master work at the University of Oslo.
+This is the main repository for the master thesis of Mohamed Ismail (2021).

 ## Structure
 - **Code**: This folder contains all of the code used for pre and post analysis of data